List of Supernatural and The Winchesters characters: Dick Roman

-Dr. Gaines

-Dr. J. Gaines (played by Cameron Bancroft) is a Leviathan using the surgeon's form, although his original form was taken from a young girl named Annie.
-Under orders from Edgar, he killed the real Dr. Gaines and took his identity.
-Gaines is responsible setting up a system of feeding on patients at Sioux Falls General, thereby reining in the Leviathans' indiscriminate feeding.
-Gaines also appears to be the one responsible for conducting the experiments on Sucrocorp, modifying food to make humans docile, dumb and hungry.
-Gaines is "bibbed", a form of punishment where he was forced to eat himself alive in a bib under Richard Roman's orders, since his experiments attracted the attention of the media.

 Edgar

 Edgar (played by Benito Martinez) is the first Leviathan introduced in the series, taking the form of a demolitions expert and working under orders from "the Leader" - which will be later revealed to be Dick Roman - sent to lead in those feeding indiscriminately and to kill Sam, Dean and Bobby when they interfered on his plans.
 After observing the new system for feeding developed at Sioux Falls General, he torches Bobby's house and confronts the Winchesters, breaking Dean's leg and knocking Sam unconscious.
 Dean crushes him with a car from Bobby's scrapyard, but he is later revealed to have been unharmed and continues to pursue the Winchesters and Bobby.

 After that, Edgar still worked underground under Dick's order, supervising Sucrocorp project.
 When the clay tablet that contained the Word of God was stolen by the Winchesters.
 Dick ordered Edgar to stop them, so he took the form of the detective Collins (played by Eric Floyd) and searched for Kevin Tran, the teenager prophet destined to keep the word.
 After two Angels return Kevin to his mother's house, Edgar easily kills the two.
 He later helps Dick force Kevin Tran to translate the Word of God for them and tries to kill the Alpha Vampire.
 However, Sam decapitates him while he is distracted and as a result of his betrayal, the Alpha gives Sam and Dean his blood for the weapon they are creating.
 Edgar is left to the Alpha with a warning to keep his head away from the rest of his body.